christophstrasen/WorldObserver/docs_internal/observations_pipeline/vehicleObservation_checklist.md

 - Probe sources (active scans):
   - Probe driver/sensor: `IsoCell:getVehicles()`
   - Scan focus: `allLoaded`
-  - Time-slicing + caps (how work is bounded): EARLY ASSUMPTION (mirror `zombies` `allLoaded`): run a cursor over the `IsoCell:getVehicles()` list on tick, ingesting only up to a per-tick CPU-time budget and a hard per-run item cap, then resume next tick from the cursor; full sweep cadence is driven by effective `staleness`, and per-vehicle re-emits are gated by `cooldown`.
+- Time-slicing + caps (how work is bounded): mirror `zombies` `allLoaded`: run a cursor over the `IsoCell:getVehicles()` list on tick, ingesting up to a per-tick CPU-time budget and per-run item cap, then resume next tick; sweep cadence is driven by effective `staleness`, and per-vehicle re-emits are gated by `cooldown`.
 - Failure behavior:
   - Missing engine APIs: if `IsoCell:getVehicles()` or `OnSpawnVehicleEnd` is not available in Lua, the type must log a single actionable warning (outside headless) and disable the missing source.
   - Nil / stale engine objects: treat `BaseVehicle` as ephemeral; compute records immediately and never retain engine objects long-term on the record.